uniwebcms/site-builder/README.md

 # Uniweb Site Starter

-This template creates websites that load their components from runtime modules—packages of components that are loaded and executed at runtime rather than bundled with your site.
-It's designed to work alongside our [component library template](https://github.com/uniwebcms/component-library-template), providing a complete solution for developing and testing Uniweb sites.
+Create sophisticated websites using just markdown files.
+This template lets you build anything from documentation to interactive marketing sites without writing any code - by connecting your content to pre-built component libraries that handle all the technical complexity.

+Each markdown file in your site can tap into advanced React components through simple configuration, giving you the power of modern web development without the coding overhead.

 > **Looking for a quick start?** Check out our pre-configured starters for [documentation sites](link) and [marketing sites](link) that come with ready-to-use content and open-source component libraries.

-## Understanding Runtime Modules and Content Separation
+## How It Works

-In the Uniweb ecosystem, every website is built from two key parts:
+Your website's capabilities come from two parts:

-1. A **content repository** (like this template) that contains:
+1. **Your Content** (using this template):

-   - Your website's content in markdown files
+   - Simple markdown files that define your content
+   - Easy-to-understand front matter for configuration
    - Static assets like images and documents
-   - Minimal setup code to connect with a runtime module

-2. A **runtime module** (created with our component library template) that contains:
+   - No coding required

+2. **A Component Library**:
-   - React components that render your content
+   - Pre-built collection of advanced React components
-   - Complete design system implementation
+   - Handles all technical implementation
-   - All interactive functionality
+   - Provides sophisticated features and interactions
+   - Loaded automatically at runtime

+This separation of content and functionality is powered by Uniweb's runtime module system.
 Each component library is packaged as a runtime module that can be loaded dynamically by any Uniweb site.
 This architecture enables powerful workflows:

 - Content teams can work independently of design changes
 - Component updates instantly propagate to all sites using them